zoe-woodward/tick-it-app-front-end/tick-it-app-front-end/README.md

 Provide users with the ability to sort and filter tasks by priority, due date, or category.

 * **Analytics & Insights:**
-TShow users stats such as completion rate, overdue tasks, most active days, etc., to help them analyse productivity.
+Show users stats such as completion rate, overdue tasks, most active days, etc., to help them analyse productivity.
 Send users reports on their task completion and performance over time.